I Haven’t Filed Taxes in 3 Years. What Do I Do?

 Payment Options for Owed Taxes

-If you owe taxes, several payment options can help manage your debt.
-One option is an installment agreement with the IRS, allowing you to pay over time.
+If you have taxes owed, several payment options can help manage your debt.
+One option is an installment agreement with the IRS, allowing you to repay what you owe over time through an installment plan.
 Another is an Offer in Compromise, settling your tax debt for less than the full amount.

 Installment Agreement